 Another variation of Ustrasana is its one-legged version, Eka Pada Ustrasana.
 For this, only kneel on one leg and step the other one forward into a 90 degree angle.
 The back toe is tucked.
 Hug the midline of your body with your shins and move the inner thighs back.
 Create a curve in the lower back and lift up through your waistline.
 Outwardly rotate the arms and lift your heart.

 You can either stay here with the arms reaching out to the sides, palms facing upward for the outward rotation, or you reach back for your heel with the hand of the same side.
 Bring the opposite arm over your head.
 Turn your chest towards that lifted arm so that your spine is in a symmetrical position.

 If you want to practice Camel pose in a yoga sequence, the following yoga poses are great asanas to move into before or after your Ustrasana:

 - Gate pose (Parighasana).

 To avoid pain in your yoga practice, proper alignment is essential – especially when it comes to your back.
 To also avoid back pain in other back-bending yoga poses, have a look at our free yoga asana ebook.
 It summarizes some the most important yoga asanas, including further back-bending asanas, so you can use it as a reference guide for your practice.

-5. What Are the Benefits of Cobra Pose?
+5. What Are the Benefits of Camel Pose?

 While your spine is meant to bend in both directions, most of us probably spend the day working in one direction only: hunched forward in front of a computer or desk.
 So backbends like Camel pose (Ustrasana)are a great means to restore the natural flexibility of the spine.